Tyrn/wei/the-insider-en.typ

      Bemish quacked in exasperation.

-     "We  are  also  considering  securities  with  the  alternative  coupon payments - they can be paid with money or with the new bonds."
+     "We  are  also  considering  securities  with  the  alternative  coupon payments---they can be paid with money or with the new bonds."

      Shavash paused.
-Trumpet sounds  suddenly entered the  room through the window - the shepherd was herding the cows back to the village.
+Trumpet sounds  suddenly entered the  room through the window---the shepherd was herding the cows back to the village.

      "That's a risky  affair, Mr.  Bemish.
 I am not sure if your bond  price will get to 70% of its face value on the market.
 What will remain then, from